There are many different aspects of diversity and inclusivity that businesses need to acknowledge when they update their processes. Many companies

 Avoid asking general questions, and instead ask thought-provoking and stimulating questions which will allow you to clearly see which candidates genuinely want to work for your company, and those who have the perfect skillset to thrive in your role.

-If you’re looking for top interview questions to ask candidates, check out our blog.
+If you’re looking for top interview questions to ask candidates, check out our blog, or watch our YouTube video:

 Another essential part of the interview process, is making sure you have the right number of interview rounds, and tasks set to gather all the information you need and to clearly see candidates abilities.